shiptest-ss13/Shiptest/tools/DockerTestServer/README.md

 # Docker-Compose Test Server

-This is a directory made for easily spinning up a /tg/station server using Docker-Compose.
+This is a directory made for easily spinning up a Shiptest server using Docker-Compose.
 Also with some tweaks done to read environment variables, like database config and ranks.

 # How to use this?